dfinity/candid/spec/Candid.md

 #### Structure

 A service's signature is described by an *actor type*, which defines the list of *methods* that the service provides.
+A service can optionally provide *initialization parameters* for creating services dynamically with the same signature.
 Each method is described by its *name* and a *function type* describing its signature.
 The function type can also be given by referring to a type definition naming a function reference type.

 ```
-<actortype> ::= { <methtype>;* }
+<actortype> ::= { <methtype>;* } | <tuptype> -> { <methtype>;* }
 <methtype>  ::= <name> : (<functype> | <id>)
 ```
 We identify `<methtype>` lists in an actor type up to reordering.